FungiProxy/MyBabbittQuoteCopy/START_HERE.md

 When starting a new Cursor session, run this onboarding command:

 > Please read START_HERE.md, README.md, ACTION_PLAN.md, and project_notes.md in order.
 Summarize the project state, action plan, and open questions.
 Confirm readiness to begin work on the top action plan item.

+7. **Ignore the `legacy/` directory** – it contains archived scripts and tests kept for reference only.